 Reflection of sunlight somehow into your Eye can damage your Eyesight.
 Sunlight Beams are highly intense.

 Backup: You cannot be dependant solely on Solar Cooker.
 You would need a conventional stove/cooker or something that you can use in rain or downtimes.
 Plus with a solar cooker, you would need to start cooking early than usual like in the daytime.

-Less Efficient:Another notable thing that matters a lot is it consumes your more time than conventional stoves do.
+Less Efficient:Another notable thing that matters a lot is it consumes more time than conventional stoves do.
 So in case if you are in hurry to have food, you would need to use a normal stove.

-The manufacturing of solar cooker is costly.
+The manufacturing of solar cookers is costly.

 You have to find a suitable place in your house for better exposure to sunlight.
 You always need to change the position of the reflector according to the sun.

-After experiencing problems in operation, companies did work and introduced some improvement in the shape of different types.
+After experiencing problems in operation, companies did work and introduced some improvements in the shape of different types.
 So now the commercial version of solar cooker generally falls into three categories, they are following;

 The hot box is an insulated square or rectangular box.
 It comes with a glass or plastic lid.
 It has multiple panels for focusing sunlight radiation into the internal side.
 Flat black colour over it helps absorbing heat better.

 It can attain heat in the range of 250 degrees C. There are no flat panels, it has a parabolic dish/plate.
 It works as a lens to focus sunlight to a point.
 When we talk about time consumption and temperature, its shape is quite supportive.

 The vacuum tube cooker comprises a pair of tubes.
 There is a vacuum between the tubes heat insulator.
 It confirms that the heat reflects on the outer tube perfectly and gets absorbed by the inner ones.
 This structure helps in reducing cooking time.